wmwong128/FutureReady_Invoicing/README.md

 This will take a while for the first time, approximately ~30 minutes.
 After the first build, the following build will be faster since docker cache the builds.

 ## 💡 Reflection
+### Challenges
+- Time constraints
+  We had to prioritise core features (invoice automation, follow-up reminder and dashboards) over advanced functionalities.
+- AI limitations
+  Due to limited time, our predictive trend models and chatbot are still in early stages.

+### Learnings
+- Building a **modular, Docker-oriented architecture** gave us scalability.
+- Effective team collaboration under time pressure is essential for rapid prototyping.

+## Future improvements
+- Fine-tune AI models for more accurate financial predictions.
+- Enhance chatbot capabilities to handle more complex financial queries.
+- Explore integration of cash outflow data.
+- Conduct real-world testing with SMEs to refine workflows.